-If so specified in the applicable Final Terms, the proceeds of any 'Sustainable Bond' (SDG (Sustainable Development Goals) Housing Bond) will be used exclusively for financing the social housing sector.
-According to NWB Bank's SDG Housing Bond framework ('SDG Housing Bond Framework') eligible loans consist of loans funded, in whole or in part, by NWB Bank to invest in social housing activities by Dutch Social Housing Organizations in the Netherlands, as determined by the WSW and only if such a loan has been approved and guaranteed by the WSW. information may be obtained from the SDG Housing Bond Framework, https://nwbbank.com/download file/298/530.
+If so specified in the applicable Final Terms, the proceeds of any 'United Nation's Sustainable Development Goals ('SDG') Housing Bond' will be used exclusively for financing the social housing sector.
+According to NWB Bank's SDG Housing Bond framework ('SDG Housing Bond Framework') eligible loans consist of loans funded, in whole or in part, by NWB Bank to invest in social housing activities by Dutch Social Housing Organizations ('SHO') in the Netherlands, as determined by the WSW and only if such a loan has been approved and guaranteed by the WSW.
+The SDG Housing Bond Framework has last been updated in 2019 and NWB Bank has selected eight specific SDG's that are associated with the financing of SHO's and their impact drivers.
+These eight SDG's are the following: (i) SDG 1: no poverty, (ii) SDG 3: good health and wellbeing, (iii) SDG 5: gender equality, (iv) SDG 7: affordable, reliable, sustainable and modern energy for all, (v) SDG 8: decent work and economic growth, (vi) SDG 10: reduced inequality, (vii) SDG 11: sustainable cities and communities, and (viii) SDG 16: peace, justice and strong institutions.

+For the SDG Housing Bond Framework itself, see: https://nwbbank.com/download\file/SDGHousingBondFramework.pdf.